The Sunshine Coast Equine Hospital is now open and taking on patients.

 Frequently Asked Questions

-• We are conveniently located off the Bruce Highway at 97-143 Bunya Road Ridges, QLD 4561, making it easy to access from all across Queensland.
+We are conveniently located off the Bruce Highway at 97-143 Bunya Road Bridges, QLD 4561, making it easy to access from all across Queensland.

-• Yes, our hospital will provide 24/7 emergency services, including emergency surgery and critical care.
+Yes, our hospital provides 24/7 emergency services, including emergency surgery and critical care.

-• Absolutely.
-In addition to our specialist elective and emergency services, we’ll also provide essential routine care within our hospital facilities.
+Absolutely.
+In addition to our specialist elective and emergency services, we also provide essential routine care within our hospital facilities.

-• We understand that Hendra vaccination is an important and sometimes complex topic for horse owners.
-We are currently finalising our hospital policy to ensure that we have the right balance between the needs of our clients and the safety of our team.
-Our approach will be guided by best practice and designed to provide safe, high-quality care for every patient.
-We’ll share our full policy well before opening so you can feel confident about what to expect.
+We understand that Hendra vaccination is an important and sometimes complex topic for horse owners.
+Please look at our Hendra policy statement here.
+Our approach is guided by best practice and designed to provide safe, high-quality care for every patient.